utakamo/oasis/oasis-mod-tool/README.md

 # Oasis Local Tool (OLT) Client Server System
-> [!IMPORTANT]
-> >
-> As of July 2025, the oasis-mod-tool cannot run properly.
-Therefore, you'll need to wait for its official release before using it.

 Oasis provides the oasis-mod-tool as a plugin module, enabling AI systems to leverage OpenWrt functionality.
 The oasis-mod-tool utilizes Lua and uCode scripts that can run as ubus server applications, enabled by OpenWrt’s ubus and rpcd modules.